 While most investors buy a property and hold it for the long term, strategic investors regularly review their investment portfolio’s performance in light of their long-term goals.

-This means some are considering selling up secondary properties that are likely to languish in the next stage of the cycle.
+This means some are considering selling up secondary properties that are likely to languish and hold back the performance of their portfolios.

 I like to look at my portfolio’s performance at least once a year:

-If that property were for sale today would I buy it again?
+- If this property were for sale today would I buy it again?

 You see…over time you grow, your skills improve and your circumstances change.